 Here we have included the official hunting map of Dillon State Park for you to print for your own records.

-The mountain biking area in Dillon State Park is actually ranked in the top 3 trails with all of Ohio!
-Dillon also offers one of the most challenging trails within the entire state!
-In addition to this, the park also boasts a 'skills area' for riders to perfect their skills.
+The mountain biking area in Dillon State Park is actually ranked in the top 3 trails in all of Ohio!
+Dillon also offers one of the most challenging trails in the entire state!
+In addition to this, the park also boasts a ‘skills area’ for riders to perfect their skills.
 There are over 18 miles of mountain biking trails and these trails are clearly marked out.

 There are six reservable shelter houses within the park:

-- Blue Rock Lower Shelter: 24’ x 20’ shelter house features 4 picnic tables inside and 7 outside, two waist-high grills, fireplace, lights and electric outlets.
+- Blue Rock Lower Shelter: 24’ x 20’ shelter house features 4 picnic tables inside and 7 outside, two waist-high grills, a fireplace, lights, and electric outlets.
 Latrine located within 25 yards

 - Blue Rock Upper Shelter: 60’ x 20’ shelter house features 12 picnic tables, waist-high grill, 2 fireplaces, and latrine within 100 yds